vippsas/vipps-partner/partner-documentation-template.md

   - How do I cancel an order
   - How do I refund an order
   - How do I partial refund an order
+  - How to I find all the details about an order
   - How do I debug a failed order
 * Additional info (support)